Mallick17/AWS-CCP/README.md

 ### AWS Cost Explorer
 - AWS Cost Explorer allows you to visualize, understand, and manage your AWS costs and usage over time.
 It offers a set of reports with different views of your cost data, like monthly spend by AWS service or daily spend.
+- AWS Cost Explorer is an analytical tool that enables you to visualize, understand, and manage your AWS costs and usage over time.
+With Cost Explorer, you can identify trends, pinpoint cost drivers, and detect anomalies.
+Specifically, it provides detailed reports and insights into your spending patterns, including recommendations for how you might reduce costs by rightsizing your services.
+For Amazon EC2 instances, Cost Explorer can help identify instances that are underutilized or oversized, offering suggestions on how to adjust the size or type of these instances to better align with actual usage, thereby optimizing costs.

 ## AWS CloudTrail
 - AWS CloudTrail enables governance, compliance, operational auditing, and risk auditing of your AWS account.
 CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.